 Canning is the act of preserving cooked food by sealing it in jars or cans.
 The specific methods our ancestors used to can food are unknown, but it is a practice that has continued to be used for centuries.

-*Why only 2 canners?
-We feel that these are the best in class and highly recommend either model over anything else on the market.
+*Why only two canners?
+We feel that these are the best in class and highly recommend either pressure cooker model over anything else on the market.
+To learn more about these two canners, simply click on the links above.
+You will be taken to our comprehensive canner reviews that will lay out the pros and cons of each model.

 In simple terms, a pressure canner can be defined as a device that is used for home preservation of food in jars.
 The process involves sealing food in jars, and the jars are then placed inside of the canner.
 Most canners are oversized, pressurized pots that raise the temperature of the food inside of the jars well above the boiling point for a specific period of time.
 Home pressure canning is generally conducted at 240 degrees Fahrenheit.